Latedog/LostArts/Changelog/Dungeon__June_2020.md

 - Added CharredBombee variant which is slightly stronger than a regular Bombee but also immune to lava.
 - Implemented ArmoredSerpents and introduced notion of monsters blocking attacks

+6/26:

+- Potential name for the game: Lost Arts
+- Restructured level creation and moved the first floor into its own class.
+The Dungeon class now serves as a pseudo pure virtual class.